Nate Orf: Milwaukee Brewers

 He was signed as an undrafted free agent by the Milwaukee Brewers in 2013.

 On August 31, 2014, when he was playing for the Brevard County Manatees, Orf played all nine positions in a game against the Dunedin Blue Jays.
 He became the first Manatee to ever play all nine positions.
 The next day, on September 1, Orf was called up to the Huntsville Stars for the playoffs.
 The Brewers promoted him to the major leagues on July 2, 2018.
 Orf's first major league hit, a home run, came on July 4 at home against the Minnesota Twins pitcher José Berríos.
 After the home run, Orf was carried out of the dugout by his teammates for a curtain call.
 He was outrighted off the major league roster on August 31.

-He was assigned to San Antonio Missions for the 2019 season.
-He elected free agency following the 2019 season.
+Orf spent the 2019 campaign with the Triple–A San Antonio Missions, playing in 125 games and slashing .272/.399/.410 with a career–high 11 home runs, 54 RBI, and 11 stolen bases.
+He elected free agency following the season on November 4, 2019.